Therapy for women repeating the same relationship patterns

 Relational psychotherapy for women who lose themselves in relationships

-Make sense of relational patterns
+Make sense of repeating relationship patterns

-Rebuild your autonomy and boundaries
+Rebuild agency, autonomy and boundaries

-Explore intimacy, desire and connection
+Explore intimacy, desire and emotional connection

 • Unpack shame, fear, and relational habits that interfere with closeness